 - AEC answers to questions from Webinar #1 can be found here

 Election podcast series with Dr George

-We partnered with Dr George Taleporos to share the Election 2022 special series of the Reasonable and Necessary podcast.
+We partnered with Dr George Taleporos to share the 2022 Federal Election special series of the Reasonable and Necessary podcast.

 You can watch the entire series on the PWDA Facebook page, with guests including Minister for the NDIS Linda Reynolds, Shadow Minister for the NDIS Bill Shorten, and Australian Greens Spokesperson on Disability Rights and Services Jordon Steele-John.
 The final podcast features a panel of disability experts (including our very own PWDA President Sam Connor) who unpack the commitments and provide their insights.